SamWindell/Signet/README.md

 Signet is not exclusively useful for sample library development though.
 The editing features in particular could be useful to anyone working with large sets of audio files.

+This tool is currently in-development.
+There are no guarantees that the commands will stay the same, or that the tools will continue to function in the same way.

 I'm a full-time audio plugin and sample library developer.
 I created this tool to improve and speed-up my workflow.
-I'm happy to take bug reports and provide help.
-And I'm available to hire if you want custom features to speed-up your workflow too!
+I'm happy to take bug reports and provide Signet-support.
+If you would like substantial custom features, I'm available to hire to help speed up your workflow too!
+Please get in touch.

 ## Limitations
 Currently only supports reading and writing WAV and FLAC files.

-## Building
+## How to get Signet
+There are experimental binaries available for Signet in the Releases section of the Github page.
+The Mac version in all likelihood will not work due to not being codesigned or notarized.

-To get Signet, you currently have to build it from the source code.
-However, this process is designed to be simple for those familiar with building C++ programs.
+Alternatively, you can build Signet from the source code.
+This process is designed to be simple for those familiar with building C++ programs.
 There are no library dependencies external to this repo.
 Just run CMake to generate a configuration for your preferred build tool (Visual Studio Solution, makefile, etc.), and then build using that.

 A C++17 compiler is required.
 The compiler must also be [compatible with the magic_enum library](https://github.com/Neargye/magic_enum#compiler-compatibility) which is used by Signet.
 Signet has been tested with MSVC 16.5.1, Apple Clang 11.0.0, GCC 9.3.0 and Clang 10 on Linux.